Codesee-io/docs-maps/docs/prs.md

 ![Discussion in a pull request](img/discussion-side-panel.png)

 Once a code review conversation is resolved, click "Resolve conversation" to collapse the thread.
-You can always bring it back by expanding the thread again and click on "Unresolve conversation":
+You can always bring it back by expanding the thread again and clicking on "Unresolve conversation":

 <img alt="Resolve a conversation" src="../img/resolve-conversation.gif" width="474">